 By Salma Sharif (Teacher at Appleton Academy, Bradford)

-These are a collection of photos from art sessions that I've delivered with young people @Docklands since 2013.
+These photos from sessions where I had delivered my graffiti art vinyl record workshop with young people @Docklands since 2013.
 Also running from there is the fantastic ACE who use creative programs to empower disadvantaged young people.

 Olas Art Features In The Bristol Cable